-In addition, there’s a prototype tyre for teams to use.
-These aren’t a new compound but a familiar one, made in Pirelli’s back-up factory.
+This prototype isn’t a new compound but a familiar one, made in Pirelli’s back-up factory.
 The company is looking to benchmark these tyres against those made in its primary plant, and carried out a similar test last year.

 Teams will be disguising their true pace but we can begin to glean one or two details from the timing sheets by taking into account lap counts and importantly, tyre compounds used for those laps.

-C1: The hardest compound in Pirelli’s range, the C1 tyre features white markings on the tyre wall but does not have the usual band of colour along with it.
-The C1 compound won’t feature during the Bahrain race weekend at the end of the month, only seeing action at four races: Spanish, Portuguese, British and Dutch Grands Prix.
+The hardest compound in Pirelli’s range, the C1 tyre features white markings on the tyre wall but does not have the usual band of colour along with it.
+Pirelli has announced the compounds that it will bring to the first three races; the C1 compound will only feature for the first race weekend in Bahrain.

-C2: White tyre markings again but this time with the usual colour band along with the Pirelli logo, the C2 tyre is the second hardest compound available at the test.
+White tyre markings again but this time with the usual colour band along with the Pirelli logo, the C2 tyre is the second-hardest compound available at the test.
 This compound will be the hard tyre in Saudi Arabia and Australia but it will be the medium tyre for the Bahrain Grand Prix because the C1 is also being used.

-C3 Proto: These prototype tyres will be unmarked, so are easily distinguishable from the rest of the range.
-They are identical to the usual C3 compound but are manufactured at Pirelli’s Turkish base rather than Romania.
+These prototype tyres will be unmarked, so are easily distinguishable from the rest of the range.
+They should be identical to the usual C2 compound but are manufactured at Pirelli’s Turkish base rather than Romania.
 They are run to benchmark production quality.
 Teams will be supplied with two sets of these tyres for testing.

-C4: The first of the compounds to feature red tyre markings in Bahrain, the C4 compound will be the most common soft compound choice available to teams across the season.
+The first of the compounds to feature red tyre markings in testing, the C4 compound will also see action as the soft tyre for the Saudi Arabian Grand Prix.

-C5: Like the C1 compound, the C5 will feature only a coloured Pirelli logo and no band alongside it which makes identifying them a little easier.
+Like the C1 compound, the C5 will feature only a coloured Pirelli logo and no band alongside it which makes identifying it a little easier.
 The C5 is the softest compound of tyre in the Pirelli range.
 If you see cars flying on these tyres, take the lap time with a pinch of salt.
 They’ll be back on the cars as the soft tyre in Melbourne.